aithoughts/aipm-chat/contributing/Basic/Resources.md

 6. **Next.js Documentation**: Our project is built on Next.js, and you can refer to the [Next.js Documentation](https://nextjs.org/docs) for more information about Next.js.

-7. **FlowGPT**: FlowGPT is currently the world's largest Prompt community, and some of the agents in LobeChat come from active authors in FlowGPT.
+7. **FlowGPT**: FlowGPT is currently the world's largest Prompt community, and some of the agents in LoiChat come from active authors in FlowGPT.
 You can visit [FlowGPT](https://flowgpt.com/) to learn more about it.

 We will continue to update and supplement this list to provide developers with more reference resources.